FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Channel.rst

 10. Digitize all 32 cross sections using process shown the following animation.
 Use the red lines as guides.

     a.
 Left click the south side

     b.
 Left click the north side

     c.
 Right click to close

     d.
-Click OK to close attributes window
+Click OK or use the Enter key to close attributes window

 .. image:: ../img/Coastal/crossection1.gif